Updated November 16, 2020

 A bi-weekly pay period delivers checks to your employees every other week on the same day (typically on Fridays, but employers can choose the payday that suits them best).
 A bi-weekly schedule can be a good choice for businesses with a mix of employee types so you can easily keep up with both hourly wages and salary checks.
 However, it can also introduce a little complexity to your back office.

-Advantages: It’s easy to manage and run payroll on a bi-weekly cadence.
+Advantages: It’s easy to manage and run payroll on a bi-weekly pay period.
 Running payroll half as often as a weekly schedule means less work and fewer chances for errors.
-Overtime is easier to calculate for hourly workers on a bi-weekly pay schedule.
+Overtime is easier to calculate for hourly workers on a bi-weekly cadence.
 Being paid every two weeks is also a very predictable schedule that allows your employees to budget around their paycheck.

 Disadvantages: Running payroll 26 times per year means there will be two months with three pay periods (while the rest have two), so it can complicate your bookkeeping and your cash flow projections.
 Specifically, your debits for payroll expenses may not always line up with the credits on your balance sheet.
 And it means you need to be ready to spend an additional 50% paying employees the two months a year you have a third pay period.
 If this is feeling a little complicated, you can learn more about payroll accounting here.